 Self-driving is an industry that uses human drivers for feedback on the road.
 Tesla uses an automating driving mode that drives itself; however, it insists that a human hold the steering wheel.
 When the computer’s learning vision system senses that there is an irregularity on the road, it hands control back to the driver.
 The car can drive itself in most situations, but it still relies on a human to find its way.

 Facebook uses human-in-the-loop learning to improve its photo recognition algorithm.
 The model takes a first pass of the image and labels it.
 It also assigns a confidence score to that label.
 If this confidence score does not pass a certain threshold, the computer will ask the up-loader for his input.
 This information makes the algorithm smarter.
 Today ATMs use visual algorithms to read the information on a check.
 Whenever the language or handwriting is unclear, the ATM will ask the customer to key in the amount.
 It will also flag the check so that a human operator can look at it.
 Machine learning (ML) is useful in detecting forest fires in photographs.
 It can sift through numerous picture to present only those that are likely forest fires.
 In this way it saves people time, and once the human evaluates a picture, the computer learns.
 When there is little data, humans are specially useful in the ML process.
-A new restaurant that wants to present its business in a certain light on social media, will need the help of a manager to classify posts about food quality, service quality, wait times, ambience, et al. But in time the machine will learn and take over this task.
+A new restaurant that wants to present its business in a certain light on social media, will need the help of a manager to classify posts about food quality, service quality, wait times, ambience, et al. But in time the machine will learn and take over this task and increase the robots and human proximity accuracy.

 Today people are using ML for filtering large number of resumes, identifying safety concerns with respect to customer support tickets, and classifying social media posts with relation to their product.
 In the future human-in-the-loop technology will help areas like audio processing, image processing, text processing, and IoT signal processing.
 In the world, this can take the form of traffic cameras that detect HOV lane violations, messaging apps that transcribe voice to text, and fitness apps that estimate your calorie count from pictures of the food you eat.